Dil Bechara: Soundtrack

 The film score and soundtrack album are composed by A. R. Rahman with lyrics penned by Amitabh Bhattacharya.
 Rahman's association with the project was announced by March 2018 and Sony Music Entertainment acquired the record rights by July 2018.
 It was Rahman's title track which gave the film its new title "Dil Bechara" in February 2019.
 The music supervision for all the tracks were done by Hriday Gattani and Hiral Viradia.
 The tracks "Dil Bechara", "Main Tumhara" were the earliest to be recorded whereas the last one "Maskhari".
 As per Rahman, the whole album was curated to symbolise feelings of the heart and would be associated with memories of the late actor.

 The title track served as the lead single followed by the soundtrack release by the record label Sony Music India on 10 July 2020.
 Upon release, the album received mixed reviews from music critics, who praised its orchestration, duet collaborations, and harmonies, but pointed out unusual lyrics and occasional musical overproduction.
 On 22 July 2020, a 13-minute tribute to the film's late lead actor in the form of a virtual concert on YouTube.
 The musical ensemble apart from the respective original track singers were A. R. Ameen and Raheema Rahman.

-Upon the film's release, a fan spotted a unreleased hidden track in the original score.
+Upon the film's release, a fan spotted an unreleased hidden track in the original score.
 In his interaction on Twitter, Rahman agreed to complete the song.
 The song was released under the title "Never Say Goodbye" as a bonus single on 2 September 2020.